indranuj17/indranuj17/README.md

 ---

-<h3>I'm always eager to work on innovative projects and open to internships and SDE roles in web development, system design, or real-time applications.</h3>
+<h3>I'm always eager to work on innovative projects and open to internships and SDE roles in web development, or real-time applications.</h3>